-KACST also supports limited-grant projects which are short in nature.
+KACST also supports limited-grant projects which are of short duration.
 Such projects are also announced annually by KACST and the procedure for submission of proposals is essentially the same.
 Although all expenses related to the project are fully supported by KACST, investigators are not compensated for their work in the limited-grant projects.